Introduction to Responsible Research Assessment Course

 Disclaimer: Please note that this course uses the term “staff” when referring to anyone who is employed by an organization.
 In the case of research performing organizations, this term includes faculty, lab technicians, data stewards, etc.

 This course was created by the Declaration on Research Assessment (DORA), a nonprofit initiative working to advocate for and support responsible research assessment (RRA).
-Unless otherwise indicated, this content is available under a Creative Commons Attribution License CC BY-NC-ND 4.0.
+Unless otherwise indicated, this content is available under a Creative Commons Attribution License CC BY-NC 4.0.
 Logos are trademarks or registered trademarks of their respective organizations and may not be reused or reproduced without permission.

-Under CC BY-NC-ND 4.0, you are free to copy and redistribute the material in any medium or format.
+Under CC BY-NC 4.0, you are free to copy and redistribute the material in any medium or format.
 You must give appropriate credit , provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 You may not use the material for commercial purposes.
 If you remix, transform, or build upon the material, you may not distribute the modified material.
 You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Course Content